vinzyid/lexiscan/architecture.md

 ## 1. High-Level Architecture

-LexiScan is a decoupled client–server system: a React Native (Expo SDK 57) mobile app and a Laravel 13 API backend.
+LexiScan is a decoupled client-server system: a React Native (Expo SDK 57) mobile app and a Laravel 13 API backend.

 - **Mobile app** owns the interface, the camera, on-device OCR, all reading-comfort